logo

 Just as creative writers include plenty of detail and description to enrich their work, so should you with your essays.
 Essays can become quite dry if you solely focus on the academic, but you can include extra details to keep them exciting.

-Though this may be difficult for essays with a strict word limit or ones that are quite scientific, you can definitely add relevant details to essays which are centred around the humanities, literature, theatre or history.
-For example, if writing about a play by Bertolt Brecht, you can mention the political changes that were occurring in his home-country in the time and how these influenced his work.
+Though this may be difficult for essays with a strict word limit or ones that are quite scientific, you can definitely add relevant details to essays which are centred around the humanities, literature, theatre, or history.
+For example, if writing about a play by Bertolt Brecht, you can mention the political changes that were occurring in his home country in the time and how these influenced his work.

 Including extra details and snippets of information will not only keep your reader engaged, but demonstrate your confidence to read around the topic and take your learning to the next level; this self-guided, independent study will really impress the reader and could earn you extra marks.

-7. Don’t conclude with ambiguity
+7. Don’t Conclude with Ambiguity

 To be ambiguous or not – that really is the question.
 Creative writers often have mixed feelings about using ambiguity as an effective creative writing technique.